-Premium deficiency reserve liabilities are established when it is probable that expected future claims and maintenance expenses will exceed future premium and reinsurance recoveries on existing medical insurance contracts without consideration of investment income.
-For purposes of determining premium deficiency losses, contracts are grouped consistent with the Company's method of acquiring, servicing, and measuring the profitability of such contracts, which is generally on a line of business basis.
+Premium deficiency reserve liabilities are established when it is probable that expected future claims and maintenance expenses will exceed future premium and reinsurance recoveries based on existing insurance contract terms including consideration of net investment income.
+For purposes of determining premium deficiency reserves, contracts are grouped consistent with the Company's method of acquiring, servicing, and measuring the profitability of such contracts, which is generally on a line of business basis.